cloudwego/cloudwego.github.io/content/en/docs/cwgo/tutorials/cli/_index.md

 ```

-Therefore, the precautions of corresponding tools also need to be followed, such as [kitex precautions](https://www.cloudwego.io/docs/kitex/tutorials/code-gen/code_generation/#%E4%BD%BF%E7%94%A8-protobuf-idl-%E7%9A%84%E6%B3%A8%E6%84%8F%E4%BA%8B%E9%A1%B9) and generate HTTP code [Notes on hz](https://www.cloudwego.io/docs/hertz/tutorials/toolkit/toolkit/#%E6%B3%A8%E6%84%8F%E4%BA%8B%E9%A1%B9).
+Therefore, the precautions of corresponding tools also need to be followed, such as [kitex precautions](https://www.cloudwego.io/docs/kitex/tutorials/code-gen/code_generation/#notes-for-using-protobuf-idls) and generate HTTP code [Notes on hz](https://www.cloudwego.io/docs/hertz/tutorials/toolkit/toolkit/#notes).

-# use
+# Using

 cwgo supports two generation methods of interactive command line and static command line.
 And **weakened the concept of new and update**, just input the previous command directly when updating.